mattermost/mattermost-handbook/operations/research-and-development/product/release-process/mobile-release.md

     - After the apps are approved and on the App Store (number of days may vary), send out release marketing
         - Update the app version on the [download page](https://about.mattermost.com/download/#mattermostApps)
         - Send out a Twitter announcement
-    - Double check that minimum server version required is clear in update notes in the App stores and in GitHub Readme and Releases pages
+    - Double check that minimum server version required is clear in update notes in the App stores and in GitHub README and Releases pages